MatthiasGr/idscp2-jvm-wiki/Camel-Components.md

 #### `useIdsMessages`

 If set to `true`, the component will use IDS messages to communicate.
-IDS Messages are defined in the [IDS info-model](https://htmlpreview.github.io/?https://github.com/IndustrialDataSpace/InformationModel/blob/feature/message_taxonomy_description/model/communication/Message_Description.htm).
+For more information about IDS messages, see the [IDS Messages page](IDS-Messages) of this Wiki.

 For an example on how IDS messages can be used, see [this](https://github.com/Fraunhofer-AISEC/trusted-connector/blob/master/examples/route-examples/demo-route.xml)